 - Permanent height growth is only possible when growth plates are still open — typically during childhood and adolescence.

-- Adults can gain 1–3 cm temporarily through better posture, spinal decompression, and hydration.
+- Adults can gain 1 to 3 cm temporarily through better posture, spinal decompression, and hydration.

 - Sleep, nutrition, and stretching are the three pillars that matter most.

-- Genetics controls 60–80% of your height - lifestyle handles the rest.
+- Genetics controls 60 to 80% of your height; lifestyle handles the rest.

 - Morning height is naturally greater due to overnight spinal disc rehydration.